openebs-archive/cstor-operators/docs/troubleshooting/migrate_cstor_volume.md

-# Pool Migration when node and underlying disks were lost
+# Volume Migration when the underlying cStor pool is lost

 ## Intro
-- There can be a situations where you lost node and disks attached to the node were also lost.
-This is very common for users having Kubernetes autoscalar feature enabled and nodes will be scaledown and scaleup based on the demand.
+- There can be situations where a node can be lost and disks attached to the node will also be lost if the disks are ephemeral.
+This is very common for users having Kubernetes autoscale feature enabled and nodes scale down and scale-up based on the demand.

-- When the new node come up, then disks that are attached to the node were also new(It doesn't have any previous data).
+**Note:** Meaning of lost node and lost disk:
+Lost Node: When a node in the Kubernetes cluster does not come up again with the same name and hostname label.
+Lost Disk(s): Ephemeral disk(s) attached to the lost node.

+So a cStor pool is lost when one of the following situation occur:
+- If node is lost.
+- If one or more disks participating in the cStor pool are lost and the pool configuration is stripe.
+- If the cStor pool configuration is mirror and all the disks participating in any raid group are lost.
+- If the cStor pool configuration is raidz and if more than 1 disk in any raid group is lost.
+- If the cStor pool configuration is raidz2 and if more than 2 disks in any raid group are lost.

+If the volume replica that resided on the lost pool was configured in HA mode then the volume replica can be migrated to a new cStor pool.

+**NOTE:** A volume is in HA if the volume has more than 2 replicas.

+This document describes the steps to be followed for migrating a volume replica from a failed cStor pool to a new cStor pool.

 Consider an example where you have following nodes in a Kubernetes cluster with disks attached it: